 If Jesus was believed to be a criminal, then the twelve disciples (including Judas) could easily have been considered accomplices in his illegal activities.
 The use of an accomplice to effect the arrest or conviction of a person was forbidden by Jewish / Hebrew law (W. Chandler, The Trial of Jesus, Vol. 1, pgs.
 228-229).

 The merits of the defense were not investigated

 No investigation by the court was initiated to determine the merits of any accusations:

 "If a false witness rises against any man to testify against him of wrongdoing, then both men in the controversy shall stand before the Lord, before the priests and the judges who serve in those days.
 AND THE JUDGES SHALL MAKE CAREFUL INQUIRY . . . " (Deuteronomy 19:16-18)

-The arrest was carried out at night to hide sin
+The arrest took place at night in order to hide evil

-The arrest of Jesus was set in motion by the chief priests bribing Judas to take them to him during the NIGHT:
+The arrest of Jesus was set in motion by chief priests bribing Judas to take them to him during the NIGHT (Matthew 26:14-16).